 Dauphin, Manitoba, Canada is located on the banks of the Vermillion River surrounded by waterways like the Mossy River, Wilson River and Dauphin Lake.
 The community is the commercial hub and recreation centre of the Parkland Region of Manitoba, Canada.

-The lake and community parks in Dauphin, as well as, the larger parks located nearby provide an atmosphere for adventure.
-Some of the recreation destinations to visit when in the area include Dauphin Lake, Hidden Valley Sanctuary, Vermillion Park, Baldy Mountain Viewing Tower, Rainbow Beach Provincial Park, Stoney Point Beach, Manipogo Provincial Park, Sifton Beach, Methley Beach, Riding Mountain National Park and the Duck Mountain Provincial Park.
+A few of the more popular activity and sightseeing destinations located in and around Dauphin Manitoba includes the Hidden Valley Sanctuary, Vermillion Park, Dauphin Lake, Baldy Mountain Viewing Tower, Rainbow Beach Provincial Park, Stoney Point Beach, Manipogo Provincial Park, Sifton Beach, Methley Beach, Riding Mountain National Park and the Duck Mountain Provincial Park.

 Places to stay, services and amenities important to travelers in and around Dauphin Manitoba includes accommodations (lodges, hotels, motels, bed and breakfasts (B&B), vacation homes, cottages, inns, hostels), campgrounds, tours, guides, outfitters, big box stores, restaurants, laundromat, coffee shops, grocery stores, pubs, liquor store, banks, gas station, gift stores, and internet services.